TheMartinatorT800/AI4EO/README.md

 <br>

 ### Mount Google Drive (if using Google Colab)
-If you're working in **Google Colab**, you will need to mount your Google Drive to access the necessary datasets.
+If you are working in **Google Colab**, you will need to mount your Google Drive to access the necessary datasets.
 Run the following command:

 ```python
 from google.colab import drive